 Back pain paired with balance issues

-As we get older, women especially, we develop a higher risk of osteoporosis and osteoporosis-related fractures.
+As we get older, women especially, develop a higher risk of osteoporosis and osteoporosis-related fractures.
 So, if you notice any back pain paired with unbalanced walking, you should visit your doctor and get your condition investigated.
 You might need to start working with a physical therapist for better gait training and fall training.
 At that stage of life, any fall can be very serious, so seek diagnosis and make sure to work on your training.

 Any pain that doesn’t go away or makes you highly suspicious of your health state should get attention from a professional.
 It’s very easy to wait until your back pain passes or ignore it altogether, but it’s your body’s way of telling you something is wrong, so don’t push through but see your doctor.